Credit Karma Now Offers Free Credit Report Access!

 And the interface looks like this:

-I’d still recommend separately checking your Equifax and Experian credit reports (rotate every 6 months) from annualcreditreport.com, because you might be able to unearth an error or inconsistency between the three credit bureaus.
+I’d still recommend separately checking your Experian credit report once annually from annualcreditreport.com, because you might be able to unearth an error or inconsistency between the three credit bureaus.

 How to Get a Free Credit Report with Credit Karma